 The proposal will go before the board for a second vote, and if it passes, it will move to the City Council for final approval.
 Several Council Members tell KRIS 6 they want some questions answered before they take a stance on funding the festival.

 "I think something like this could be good for the city.
 However there are some other items that I think we can use that money for," Ben Molina, District 2, said.

 Rudy Garza says he needs to see the entire proposal before he will take a position, and Paulette Guajardo vows to get input from taxpayers.

 "It sounds like a wonderful way to bring an amenity to our community during the holiday season.
 However, there is much more to consider and customarily, I like to see the merit and sustainability of a program such as this prior to making a decision," Guajardo.

 However, Greg Smith, District 4, tells KRIS 6 News he does not think this idea would be approved by the City Council.

-, would cost $480,000 dollars, based on what Kluge told board members during the May 21st public meeting.
+On Friday, we reported that the centerpiece of the festival, the Christmas tree, would cost $480,000 dollars, based on what Kluge told board members during the May 21st public meeting.
 Today Kluge tells us she misspoke during the meeting.
 She says the tree would cost $250,000 dollars, and a corporation has pledged to pay for it.